Who Are the Stakeholders for a Nonprofit?

 - Volunteers, from board members to the generous folks who help you keep your organization running.

-- Beneficiaries of your services or "customers” – beneficiaries might be the homeless people you serve or clients, like YMCA subscribers who participate in activities.
-Excellent Customer service is a must-have for nonprofits, just like commercial businesses.
+- Beneficiaries of your services or "customers."
+These beneficiaries might be the homeless people you serve or clients, such as YMCA subscribers who participate in activities.
+Excellent customer service is a must-have for nonprofits, just as it is for commercial businesses.

-- Donors, grant givers such as foundations, state or federal agencies that provide funding.
+- Donors, grant givers such as foundations, state, or federal agencies that provide funding are stakeholders.
 Every charity should have a basket of income from a myriad of sources.
 Each source brings stakeholders that must be kept interested and engaged.